Baquara/javaInterviewQuestions/README.md

 Abstract classes are typically used to define a base class from which other classes can inherit.
 For example, an abstract class might define a basic shape, with subclasses defining specific shapes like circles, squares, and triangles.

+Final method is a method that is marked as final, i.e. it cannot be overridden anymore.
+Just like final class cannot be inherited anymore.

+Abstract method, on the other hand, is an empty method that is ought to be overridden by the inherited class.
+Without overriding, you will quickly get compilation error.

 ## Interfaces

 An interface is a type that can be implemented by a class.
 Interfaces define a set of methods that must be implemented by any class that implements the interface.